How To Improve Your Digital Presence During an Economic Recession

 A lack of investment in accessibility can lead to greater issues down the road.
 What we often find is that companies believe they are already fully compliant, or perhaps they have already chosen a solution they feel works best for them.
 However, there is a lot of misinformation in the marketplace, and we see companies making grave mistakes when it comes to investing in accessibility.
 Or perhaps sometimes they feel they have done enough already in the way of investing in accessibility, for instance implementing an interactive toolbar or perhaps integrating closed captioning.
 However, these actions alone do not make your digital assets fully accessible, which means the company is also not fully compliant.
 To be successful in the long run, companies must invest properly in designing with accessibility in mind.
 What people need to know is that accessibility is a requirement, and every company has a social responsibility to make their digital assets as accessible as possible.

 Often times companies will outsource projects, such as audits because they do not have the internal capabilities to perform these audits themselves.
-This means that audits are done manually, page-by-page, which can take a person many hours to complete, and of course, there is always room for human error in these situations.
+This means that audits are done manuA11y, page-by-page, which can take a person many hours to complete, and of course, there is always room for human error in these situations.
 By utilizing an all-in-one software that empowers any employee to perform these tasks in-house, a company would be able to cut overall costs by at least 50%.
 The goal is not to replace manpower but to empower the user by utilizing the software.
 Digital accessibility is ultimately not only about how we design something but also about how we engage and teach users to interact with this new technology as well.

 How Compliant is your Company?

 ADA compliance means that any business open to the public must make their online content and services accessible to people who rely on assistive technologies, such as screen readers, to navigate the internet.
 Unfortunately, many businesses don’t learn about ADA compliance until they are served a lawsuit or legal demand letter.
 Where does your company fall in terms of compliance and overall accessibility?
-Have you considered the following issues when creating or sending digital content, internally or externally:
+Have you considered the following issues when creating or sending digital content, internA11y or externA11y: